PENG-JY/5100-Final-Project/README.md

 The video game industry is a major global market, producing countless titles each year.
 As the game developed, different factors of the game started to connect with the game’s popularity.
 The question is, which of them really affect the game performance on the market?

 We applied some methods to exlpore the question.
+The codes pushed in the repository.